 Policy Group Extension:

-If Gateway users require additional permissions beyond basic Gateway operations, administrators can assign Policy Groups to extend their access.
-This might be necessary for Gateways that need to write data to specific Data Models or trigger specific Data Flows.
+If Gateway users require additional permissions beyond basic Edge Gateway operations, administrators can assign Policy Groups to extend their access.
+This might be necessary for Edge Gateways that need to write data to specific Data Models or trigger specific Data Flows.

 Navigation Path: